 extension is installed.
 Nevertheless, TYPO3 is smart enough not to

-differences between the new and the existing tables and adds that
+differences between the new and the existing table and just adds those

 The definition of the database table fields

-address etc., follows in round brackets.
+address etc. follow in round brackets.
 Some of them should

 sound familiar since they meet the properties' names of the class

 present: Field names are written in

 from the property's name by prefixing every uppercase letter with an

 underscore and subsequently writing the whole construct in lowercase.
 The

 However, the table definition contains additional fields that have

 They are needed by TYPO3 for providing functionalities like Localization,